-Jesus Organ Scholars take a lead in directing the Chapel Music themselves, and do so with the wholehearted support and careful supervision of the Chaplain (a former Choral Scholar).
+Jesus Organ Scholars direct the Chapel Music with the support and under the supervision of the Chapel Music Co-ordinator.
 Other highly-qualified musicians and organists who are members of our College community are also on hand to assist if need be.
 Organ Scholars also therefore get the opportunity to build a portfolio of highly transferable skills involving recruitment of musicians, communications, events organisation, music programming, social development, and basic administration, all as part of a team.

 The Organ is an historically informed instrument, built in the early 19th century English style by the leading UK organ builder William Drake in 1993.
 A refined instrument with sensitive action and musical voicing, it is kept in excellent condition, with significant maintenance works completed in 2016.
 It is a superb organ for practice and to enhance technique, as well as sparkling in performance both on a secular level and in the worship offered in the Chapel.
 A grand piano and a harpsichord by Goble (1975) are also available for use in the Chapel.
 A music practice room with grand and upright pianos may be booked during music hours.

 The John Wellingham Organ Studies Library for the University opened here in Jesus in March 2017 and provides easy access for our organ scholars to a range of scores and musical literature that would often be beyond a student’s pocket.